omonimus1/blog-jade-rubick/content/posts/2021-12-07--milestones-not-projects/index.md

 I use a special version of [milestones](https://en.wikipedia.org/wiki/Milestone), and recommend you do too.
 These milestones have these properties:

 1. **Small**.
 Milestones are one or three weeks of work, no more.
-A project is composed of one or more milestones.
+One or more milestones form a project.
 2. **High-quality**.
-Every time a milestone is completed, aim to make the codebase and user experience a little better than when you started.
-(The one exception to this is if you’re doing a throwaway prototype).
+Every time you complete a milestone, leave things better than when you started.
+The codebase and user experience shouldn't degrade.
+The one exception to this is if you’re doing a throwaway prototype.
 This preserves your ability to deliver value over time.
 When you’re done with a milestone, it should be releasable in some way.
 You may choose to not release it to all customers, but it should feel done in some defined way.
 3. **Understandable**.
-Milestones have names which convey the value being delivered.
+Select milestone names which communicate the value you are delivering.
 Any non-engineer in the company should understand what a milestone does.
-I like to use ”[value delivered] by [approach]”.
+I like to use "[value delivered] by [approach]".
 This communicates to both engineering and the rest of the business.
-For example: “speed up search results on the listing page by implementing ElasticSearch”.
-Business people understand the value part, and the engineering team will understand what we’re doing from the approach part.
+For example: "speed up search results on the listing page by implementing ElasticSearch".
+Business people understand the value part.
+The engineering team will understand what we’re doing from the approach part.
 4. **Valuable**.
 Every milestone delivers value.
-It should be possible to finish the milestone and not continue to the next milestone in a project, and be satisfied you’ve done something good for the business.
+If you are working on a project with many milestones, you should be able to stop midway.
+Even if you don't finish all the milestones, you should have delivered value.

 For the last piece, the value can be
 1. **Customer value**